-- Create policies and procedures for social media use by employees, capturing the necessary regulatory standards, with limitations on what they can and cannot post.
+- Create HIPAA marketing policies and procedures for social media use by employees, capturing the necessary regulatory standards, with limitations on what they can and cannot post.

 - Don’t create emails or email campaigns using patient information or PHI of any kind without obtaining explicit permission from the patients involved.

 - Encrypt ANY email sent to patients containing any type of PHI (even including name or email address).
 Emails and any electronic transmissions must be end-to-end encrypted, which means that only the sender and recipient have access to the email’s contents.
-Additionally, any servers that store emails or email data containing PHI must be encrypted with off-site back-up.
+Additionally, any servers that store emails or email data containing PHI must be backed up using offsite backup facilities.

 - Receive explicit authorization from patients before sending them emails.
 Even if a practice collects email as part of patient registration, they still need to gain explicit authorization before sending any emails.

 - Any data gathered on a website must be encrypted.
 This includes web forms and appointment requests, in addition to any contact forms.
 HIPAA compliant web forms are commonly matched with HIPAA compliant Client Relationship Management (CRM) software.
 In addition to encrypting data, your HIPAA CRM must have proper safeguards in place to keep PHI secure.
 Providers must execute legal business associate agreements with their HIPAA CRMs.